November 5: Today in Royal History

 Full name: Hilda Charlotte Wilhelmine

 Hilda was the daughter of Adolphe, Duke of Nassau (later Grand Duke of Luxembourg) and Adelheid-Marie of Anhalt-Dessau.
-In 1885, she married the future and the last Grand Duke Friedrich II of Baden.
+In 1885, she married Friedrich II, the future and the last Grand Duke of Baden.
 The couple had no children.
 As Grand Duchess of Baden, Hilda was a keen supporter of the arts.
 She often visited museums and exhibitions and helped to promote the arts throughout Baden.
 She also promoted education and several schools were named in her honor.
-Hilda’s husband was deposed and forced to abdicate when the German Empire came to an end in November 1918.
+Hilda’s husband was deposed and forced to abdicate when the German Empire ended in November 1918.
 Hilda and her husband then lived at their home on the island of Mainau in Lake Constance in Baden-Württemberg, Germany.

 Unofficial Royalty: Hilda of Nassau, Grand Duchess of Baden